Choose the right espresso machine

 Unable to froth milk and brew at the same time.

-They are not recommended for drinkers who prefer to do mostly milk recipes like lattes or cappuccinos.
+They are not recommended for drinkers who prefer mostly milk recipes like lattes or cappuccinos.

 More affordable for repairs.